iai-group/IQN-KGQA/README.md

 - `test_collection/`: Contains the files that constitute the test collection IQN-KGQA.
     - `final_questions.csv`: Original and final NL questions in test collection.
 This CSV file has four columns: `Dataset`, `QID`, `OriginalQuestion`, and `FinalQuestion`.
     - `DBNQA\*/`: Contains the files corresponding the NL questions sampled from DBNQA*.
-    - `DBNQA\*/test_sample_original.en`: The original NL questions sampled from DBNQA* test split.
+       - `test_sample_original.en`: The original NL questions sampled from DBNQA* test split.
-    - `DBNQA\*/test_sample_final.en`: The final NL questions after crowdsourced rewrites were substituted.
+       - `test_sample_final.en`: The final NL questions after crowdsourced rewrites were substituted.
-    - `DBNQA\*/test_sample.sparql`: The SPARQL queries corresponding line-by-line to either of the two preceding NL questions files.
+       - `test_sample.sparql`: The SPARQL queries corresponding line-by-line to either of the two preceding NL questions files.
+    - `GrailQA_v1.0/`: Contains the files corresponding to the instances sampled from GrailQA v1.0.
-    - `GrailQA_v1.0/grailqa_v1.0_dev_sample_original.json`: The original instances (including NL questions) sampled from GrailQA dev split.
+        - `grailqa_v1.0_dev_sample_original.json`: The original instances (including NL questions) sampled from GrailQA dev split.
-    - `GrailQA_v1.0/grailqa_v1.0_dev_sample_final.json`: The final instances with NL questions substituted by crowdsourced rewrites.
+        - `grailqa_v1.0_dev_sample_final.json`: The final instances with NL questions substituted by crowdsourced rewrites.
+    - `LC_QuAD_2.0/`: Contains the files corresponding to the instances sampled from LC-QuAD v2.0.
-    - `LC_QuAD_2.0/test_sample_original.json`: The original instances (including NL questions) sampled from LC-QuAD v2.0 test split.
+        - `test_sample_original.json`: The original instances (including NL questions) sampled from LC-QuAD v2.0 test split.
-    - `LC_QuAD_2.0/test_sample_final.json`: The final instances with NL questions substituted by crowdsourced rewrites.
+        - `test_sample_final.json`: The final instances with NL questions substituted by crowdsourced rewrites.

 ### Detailed description of `final_questions.csv`